Building A Mineral Bank

 The company has top notch management with Keith Neumeyer as chairman.
 Keith Neumeyer is the CEO of First Majestic which is one of the largest silver miners in the world.
 First Majestic owns producing silver mines throughout Mexico.

 Of course one look at the stock chart above and it paints sort of a dismal picture.
 One of the reasons is that First Mining is part of the GDXJ and rules are changing within that ETF as to how many juniors and what percentage of the stock the ETF will own.
 Some funds of course have strict guidelines and need to lessen their exposure.
-However it has been noted that the company will be migrating over to the TSX big board very soon.
-Once this happens the company becomes of interest to other types of funds and investments and we could very well see the stock price appreciate.
+However it has been noted that the company has migrated from the venture board over to the TSX big board.
+Being on the TSX allows the company to be of investment interest to other types of funds and investments and we could very well see the stock price appreciate.
+Of course we may very well have to wait until this sell off of precious metals ends.

 As always, use Due Diligence and see our Disclaimer and be sure to sign up for our free news letter located on the right hand side of this page.